gdlc/STAT_COMP/INCLASS/INCLASS_3.md

   - Create a function to  recode **one value** of the gleason score according to the thresholds described above:
   - Use it to recode `DATA$gleason[1]`
   - Apply it now to the entire vector of gleason scores (`DATA$gleason`).
 What do you infer as to the behavior of functions when applied to vectors?

+ **6)** Interest in data sets (Not graded - but useful)

+    Please use a few minutes to fill out this [survey](https://forms.gle/xXaYFmnUvodoBMeC7) regarding data sets you are interested in analyzing.